dima-iholkin/SwitchApps/docs/Post-Install.md

 2. [Install the **7+ Taskbar Tweaker**](https://rammichael.com/7-taskbar-tweaker) and turn on the "Don't group apps" option.
 It seems not easily available for Windows 11 users.
 ![7+ Taskbar Tweaker settings](/../assets/readme/7tt.png?raw=true "7+ Taskbar Tweaker settings")

 3. Please restart your computer for the important UX changes to apply.
+Don't worry, these changes will be reverted after an uninstall and reboot.

 4. After the restart, try pressing `Alt + Tab` and `Alt + Shift + Tab`.